-- Traditional tales lend themselves to this type of project as they allow the culture of each family to be recognised. - The temporary library which was used for this project was made possible thanks to the families lending books to the school and thus supported a link between the school and the family.
-The families involved were very enthusiastic about the project; home languages were valued. - The sessions all followed the same format to facilitate exposure to an unfamiliar language; an introduction to the parent and to the language in which the story was going to be told.
+- Traditional tales lend themselves to this type of project as they allow the culture of each family to be recognised. - The temporary library which was used for this project was made possible thanks to the families lending books to the school and thus supported a link between the school and the family. - The sessions all followed the same format; an introduction to the parent and to the language in which the story was going to be told.
 The children were then introduced to the key words in the story using the cards, after a discussion of these words, the story was told and discussed.